 There is no way around it, COVID-19 is impacting our daily lives.
 For those of us who work in the hospitality industry, travel for a living, or rely on blogging as an income, we are entering uncharted territory.

-The current pandemic is nowhere near the greatest tragedy we have endured as a world, but it is certainly one of the most collective.
+The current pandemic is certainly one of the most collective tragedies we have experienced as a global society.
 As we have become increasingly connected and mobilized around the world, we have become more susceptible to both widespread disease and widespread panic.
 So what can we do as a travel community to help the situation?

 One of the first things we can do is continue to share facts.
 It is essential we stay updated on the situation and refrain from posting regurgitated info on our social media.
 If you have a large following, you have a responsibility to stop the spread of false information.
 Our knowledge about the virus is evolving every day so it is best to refer to reputable sources that are updated regularly: